 No Walls & a Campfire

-Niki Choo drew on a unique background to co-found Campsyte, an outdoor workspace in San Fransisco.
+Niki Choo drew on a unique background to co-found Campsyte*, an outdoor workspace in San Fransisco.
 The CEO combined her experience in business, outdoor recreation, psychology and real estate development to develop a company based on the benefits of time spent outside.
-Campsyte is positioned outdoors, offers workspace, wifi, beverages and a realistic camping environment.
+Campsyte’s workspace is located outdoors in a realistic camping environment completed with wifi and beverages.
 Niki talks about the company’s evolution from co-working through corporate events and the ideas behind the broader popularity of outdoor workspace.
 She shares her experience and thoughts on cross-pollinating fields to reinvent careers and create original companies like Campsyte.